Hut Therapy

 To discuss your needs please get in touch.
 It is a good idea to arrange an initial appointment.
 My contact details are shown below.

-At this appointment we can explore your therapy needs and goals and we can consider how we will be able to work together.
+I offer counselling and psychotherapy in a private therapy room or via video-conferencing appointment***.
+At an initial appointment we can explore your therapy needs and goals and we can consider how we will be able to work together.

 Appointments last 50 mins.
+I can do longer sessions by arrangement.
 I have both daytime and evening appointments

 Cost £60 per session.